 In about 150 spots in the body, small jelly-like sacs, called bursa, containing a small amount of fluid helps reduce friction between bones and soft tissues.
 If the sac becomes inflamed, tenderness and pain results in a situation called bursitis.

-“This condition most commonly affects the knees, hip and shoulder,” says McLeod Orthopedic Specialist [Physician Name].
+“This condition most commonly affects the knees, hip and shoulder,” says McLeod Orthopedic Specialist David Woodbury, MD.
 “It can be triggered by a direct blow to the joint, arthritis, side effects from diabetes and certain medications or constant pressure, like kneeling.”

 WHO IS AT RISK